monkeymademe/picamera2-WebUI/README.md

-# Picamera2 WebUI Lite
+# Picamera2 WebUI

 ## Overview

-Picamera2 WebUI Lite is a lightweight web interface for the Raspberry Pi camera module, built on the Picamera2 library.
-This project provides a simple user interface to configure camera settings, capture photos, and manage images in a basic gallery.
+Picamera2 WebUI is a lightweight web interface for the Raspberry Pi camera module, built on the Picamera2 Python library and using Flask.
+This project provides a user interface to configure camera settings, capture photos, and manage images in a basic gallery.

 [![Watch the Demo here](https://img.youtube.com/vi/K_pSdu5fv1M/0.jpg)](https://www.youtube.com/watch?v=K_pSdu5fv1M)

 ## Features

-- **Camera Settings:** Easily configure camera settings such as image rotation, exposure, white balance settings, and meny more.
+- **Camera Control:** Easily configure camera settings such as image rotation, exposure, white balance settings, and meny more.
 - **Capture Photos:** Take photos with a single click and save them to the image gallery.
 - **Image Gallery:** Veiw, delete, and download your images in a simple gallery interface.

-## What Does 'Lite' Mean

-This is part of a bigger project I am working on that would have some very advanced features like databases for settings and different gallery folders for example.
-But a lite version started to form during development so before I go down the rabbit hole of advanced features I branched this off so it nicely stands alone.

 ## Is this a finished project